 But if you’re putting in the right nutrients, everything changes.

-Part of my experiment was to switch from omelets in the morning for a healthy breakfast, to JJ Virgin shakes that are an even healthier breakfast.
+Part of my experiment was to switch from omelets in the morning for a healthy breakfast to JJ Virgin shakes, an even healthier breakfast.
 (Eggs proved to elevate my cholesterol as well.)

 I would also add the following supplements to my shakes:

-- Wheatgrass —Provides a spectrum of vitamins, minerals, antioxidants, enzymes, and phytonutrients.
-It’s also a powerful detoxifier, especially of the liver and blood.
+- Wheatgrass: Provides a spectrum of vitamins, minerals, antioxidants, enzymes, and phytonutrients.
+It’s also a powerful detoxifier, especially for the liver and blood.

 This is what my breakfast now looks like:

-As I started to have these shakes for breakfast more regularly, I discovered I had more energy throughout the day, I would feel less hungry, and I began losing weight very easily.
+As I started to have these shakes for breakfast more regularly, I discovered I had more energy throughout the day, would feel less hungry, and began losing weight very easily.
 I use GNC or JJ Virgin for the base shake and the REA superfoods as nutrient additions.
-It’s also WildFit friendly.
+It’s also WILDFIT friendly.